azsk/AzTS-docs/Control coverage/Feature/MachineLearningWorkspace.md

 > a.
 All diagnostic logs are not enabled.
 > b.
 None of the below settings is configured:

-> i.
-Log Analytics.
+>   >- Log Analytics.

-> ii.
-Storage account with min Retention period of 365 or forever(Retention period 0).
+>   >- Storage account with min Retention period of 365 or forever(Retention period 0).

-> iii.
-Event Hub.
+>   >- Event Hub.
 >

 ### Recommendation

 - **Azure Portal**

   Create or update the diagnostic settings from the Azure Portal by following the steps given here: https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/diagnostic-settings?tabs=portal#create-diagnostic-settings.

 ### Azure Policies or REST APIs used for evaluation